SirMysterion/CMPN-383-Virtualization-Wiki/DigitalOcean.md

 # What is DigitalOcean?

+DigitalOcean is a scalable cloud service provider, that offers cloud services comparable to Azure and AWS.
+It's main focus since the beginning has been a cloud infrastructure solution built towards software developers since it has a focus on application support and you're able to run your applications parallel across the multiple cloud servers.
+Anyone looking into cloud solutions would find DigitalOcean as a great contender to other cloud services due to its easy to navigate GUI, incredible prices and the community that surrounds it offering support, tutorials and much more.
+DigitalOcean has 12 datacenters around the globe which with reduce latency due to ability to scale out to the different regions depending where you are.

-DigitalOcean is a provider of VPS, Server hosting with good quality, low price, diverse VPS configurations suitable for all hosting needs, in addition DigitalOcean also provides One-Click Apps, with just one click, you can There is even a VPS installed with WordPress, LAMP Stack, LEMP Stack, ... there are many other App, recently DigitalOcean also let users upload custom operating system files to install.
+DigitalOcean is a provider of VPS or "Droplets" using KVM as the hypervisor, it offers high quality server hosting, diverse VPS configurations suitable for all hosting needs.
+DigitalOcean provides a service called One-Click Apps which is great for growing businesses due to scalability.
+These One-Click apps allow you to start a Droplet with many features pre-configured, which allows the user to start quickly when working with pre-existing VPS so they don’t have to waste time on configuration or starting fresh.
+There is a vast amount of VPS offered, installed with features like WordPress, LAMP Stack, LEMP Stack and many more options.
+Recently DigitalOcean has setup a way for users to upload custom operating system files to install to other users and their company.
+These VPS that are accessible from DigitalOcean and offer many options which will be discussed in the example portion of this page.

 # Who owns DigitalOcean?